purplemonkeymad/PurpleNugetPush/README.md

 This should work for the artifact feeds that are hosted on visualstudio.com.
 It might also work for other feeds such as github, but they are not a test target at the moment.

+### Publish-VisualStudioNuGetV3FeedModule

+Publish a Powershell Module to a nuget feed.
+This command will use a local file repository to package a nuget file (nupkg) for pushing to the feed.
+It will then push that file to the specified feed.

 ## Author

 PurpleMonkeyMad